Hear it for the hometown hero…

 Amazingly, Nadia had this Sunday off.
 Also amazingly, we have the same stupid sense of what is fun in life.
 So, we took off to celebrate her independence (because she is Mexican) at the “Feel the Heat” Jalapeño Eating Challenge at some park I can’t pronounce in some area of the city.

-While waiting at the La Costeña booth Nad says “Just look for the mohawk!” and then not 2 seconds later we look up and, low and behold, Pat Bertoletti is heading our way…and then he stands RIGHT NEXT TO ME before seeing the people he was looking for.
+While waiting at the La Costeña booth Nad says “Just look for the mohawk!” and then not 2 seconds later we look up and, low and behold, competitive eater Pat Bertoletti is heading our way…and then he stands RIGHT NEXT TO ME before seeing the people he was looking for.
 Did I mention he stood RIGHT NEXT TO ME?
 Did I also mention that I am a dork and can’t believe that I got this excited about competitive eating???
-And the eaters????
+And the competitive eaters????
+It’s just that I’ve watched them so many times eat on TV and it’s surreal to be at an eating contest in real life!

-So once his crew takes off we follow them, because we assume they know where they are going.
+So once his crew took off we followed them, because we assumed they know where they were going.
 And then we held our position right in the front of the “crowd” (AKA, we were the only ones there besides, who we guessed were, Pat’s family and friends…) And then we probably made fools of ourselves by giggling and staring and they probably totally knew that we were giggling and staring…but whatever.

 Oh!
 And Pat was totally drinking straight from a bottle of Pepto-Bismol while hanging out.
 And that was kind of awesome.